New Albin, IA Demographics

 A map of New Albin's Population by Race

-Of the 1,028 places in Iowa, New Albin is the 481st most populous.
+New Albin is ranked the 528th most populous place in Iowa, out of 1,026 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+New Albin was ranked the 481st most populous place in the 2020 Census.

 New Albin's White Population